These are the best Prime Day deals so far

-It's almost here -- in fact, in many ways, it's already started: Amazon Prime Day 2019 -- a.k.a.
-Black Friday in July, a.k.a. everything everywhere is on sale -- starts Monday, July 15, at midnight PT (3 a.m.
+It's almost here -- in fact, in many ways, it's already started: Amazon Prime Day 2019 -- aka Black Friday in July, aka everything everywhere is on sale -- begins Monday, July 15, at midnight PT (3 a.m.
 ET).
-That official start date is still days away, but there are already a long list of teaser deals already available.
-We've pulled together our favorite deals so far below, but before you do anything else, take note of these eight ways to score the best deals during Prime Day 2019.
+Can't wait?
+You don't have to: There's a long (and growing) list of teaser deals already available.
+We've pulled together our favorites so far, but before you do anything else, take note of these eight ways to score the best deals during Prime Day 2019.

+Likewise, check out the just-released list of Amazon device deals that will be available come Monday.
+Among the highlights: The Amazon Fire TV Stick for $15 (regularly $40), Echo for $50 (regularly $100) and Facebook Portal for $80 (regularly $199).

 This year, Prime Day lasts a full 48 hours -- though many Prime Day deals will likely continue in the hours (and even days) after the event officially ends.
 Keep this post bookmarked, and check it regularly, for all the current and still-available deals.